ampproject/amphtml/validator/README.md

 A validator for the
 [AMP HTML format](https://github.com/ampproject/amphtml/blob/master/README.md).

-To use, install Node.js version 4.X on your system.
-E.g., [by downloading](https://nodejs.org/en/download/) or
+To use, install Node.js version 4.X on your system (tested with v4.4.2).
+E.g.,
+[by downloading](https://nodejs.org/en/download/) or
 [by using a package manager](https://nodejs.org/en/download/package-manager/) or [by using NVM](https://github.com/creationix/nvm).